 Help For Fentanyl Withdrawal

 Withdrawal from this drug requires professional treatment because of the intense symptoms that happen during the detoxification process.
 If you or a loved one is abusing fentanyl or any other drugs, do not wait another day to get help.
 It could be a matter of life or death.
-Call Pathways Recovery immediately for help.
+Call Pathways Recovery, at Sacramento, CA, immediately for help.